phlcrny/PlasterTemplates/readme.md

 ### Docker

-A basic Docker image is provided for use on machines which do not have Powershell installed already.
+A basic Docker image is provided for machines without Powershell.

 ```Powershell
 # Run the container in the current working directory